 The Health Effects Institute (HEI)

-HEI is an independent global health and air research institute.
-It is the primary developer of the State of Global Air report, the host and manager for this website, the coordinator of input from all other members of the team, and the facilitator of contact with media partners.
-Key HEI contributors include Pallavi Pant, head of global health; Victor Nthusi, consulting research fellow; Ada Wright, research assistant; Amy Andreini, science communications specialist; Hope Green, editorial project manager; Kristin Eckles, senior editorial manager; Alexis Vaskas, digital communications manager; Tom Champoux, director of science communications; Aaron Cohen, consulting scientist at HEI and affiliate professor of Global Health at IHME; Bob O’Keefe, vice president; and Elena Craft, president.
+HEI is an independent air quality and health research institute.
+It is the primary developer of the State of Global Air reports and resources, the host and manager for this website, the coordinator of input from all other members of the team, and the facilitator of contact with media partners.
+Key HEI contributors include Pallavi Pant, head of global health; Ada Wright, research assistant; Victor Nthusi, consulting research fellow; Abinaya Sekar, consulting research fellow; Amy Andreini, science communications specialist; Hope Green, editorial project manager; Kristin Eckles, senior editorial manager; Alexis Vaskas, digital communications manager; Tom Champoux, director of science communications; Aaron Cohen, consulting scientist at HEI and affiliate professor of Global Health at IHME; Bob O’Keefe, vice president; and Elena Craft, president.

 The Institute for Health Metrics and Evaluation (IHME)

 IHME is an independent population health research center at the University of Washington School of Medicine, Seattle.
 It provides the underlying air pollution and health data and other critical support for this project.
-Key IHME contributors include Michael Brauer, faculty; Katrin Burkart, faculty; Sarah Wozniak, post-bachelor fellow; Kate Causey, post-bachelor fellow; Charlie Ashbaugh, project officer; Tamara Gibbs, Senior Campaigns Manager; and Connie Kim, senior communications manager.
+Key IHME contributors include Michael Brauer, faculty; Katrin Burkart, faculty; Liz Marsh, research scientist; and Charlie Ashbaugh, project officer.

 University of British Columbia